Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 The 49ers racked up lots of yards early in this one but didn’t convert them into points.

-And when the 49ers further opened the door with a flurry of mistakes, Seattle finally pushed through it for a win as important as any may be this season.
+And when the 49ers further opened the door with a flurry of mistakes, Seattle finally pushed through it for a victory as important as any might be this season.

-On to some early grades:
+On to some grades:

 Quarterback

-The Seahawks not only had the better QB on the field throughout, but also the one who didn’t make mistakes.
+The Seahawks not only had the better quarterback on the field throughout, but also the one who didn’t make mistakes.

-And in the third quarter, Russell Wilson made two plays that set him apart from most of the rest of the league — a scramble for a touchdown that put Seattle ahead and a Houdini act for a TD pass to Freddie Swain that made it 21-7.
+And in the third quarter, Russell Wilson made two plays that set him apart from most of the rest of the league — a scramble for a touchdown that put Seattle ahead and a Houdini act for a touchdown pass to Freddie Swain that made it 21-7.

-Wilson wasn’t perfect — he underthrew DK Metcalf on a deep pass down the sideline in the third quarter that Metcalf dropped under tight coverage.

-But he again Sunday was as big a reason as anything that Seattle won.
+Carroll also later volunteered how Wilson does so many things that many don’t see in setting protections and getting Seattle in the right plays.
+It took a little while for all of that to get dialed in Sunday.
+But once it did, the Seattle offense was solid — going 4 for 4 on red-zone opportunities — which is where quarterbacks truly make their money.

 Grade: A.